Bibekneupane404/Machine-Learning/README.md

 ### Day 2

 Today did a project based on Logistic regression where I understood the overall ML process from beginning to the end.
 I used 100 datas (CSV) to take IQ and CGPA as a input from the sutdents and predict the Placement at a company.

+### Day 3

+Today, I learned how to frame a Machine Learning (ML) problem effectively.
+The key steps I focused on were:

+Understanding the Problem: Before thinking about models or data, it's important to clearly define the goal.
+For example, if the objective is to lower the churn rate, I first need to deeply understand what churn means in the specific context.

+Identifying the Problem Type: Once the goal is clear, I work on framing it as an ML task — for instance, predicting whether a customer will churn (a classification problem).

+Thinking About Solutions: After identifying the problem, I brainstorm different ways ML could help solve it, such as building a model to predict churn early so interventions can be made.

+Overall, the big idea is:
+Understand first, model later.